pfista/pfista-old.github.io/_posts/2015-05-10-social-referral-hacking.md

 You'll have to find the POST request that hits the signup endpoint.
-Chrome Dev Tools has a nice feature that allows you to right click the request and "Copy as cURL".
+Chrome Dev Tools has a nice feature that allows you to right click the request and "Copy as cURL."
 This will come in handy for generating all the referrals.

 ![chrome dev tools](/img/social-referral-hacking/chrome-tools.jpg){: .center-image .shrink-50 }